amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

             self.firstImage.emit(title, name, self.curr_index, w, h, total)
 ```

 *Snippet 45 - We create a signal firstName then we emit it with the values we want.
-This signal can be handled from within QML*
+Signals can be handled from within QML*

 > main.qml